 “I hired Jenni to come and help us explore what was really going on inside the organisation.
 We had been through rapid growth and I wanted to explore how we could make sure our people were with us on the journey.
 She took us through The Field Model and while there were uncomfortable conversations, she always put the team at ease and helped us work through the plan to change.
 One year later and we have implemented everything.
 It’s been a journey, but it’s helped us make changes that have real impact.”
 Ben Reynolds, Managing Director, Gallagher

 If you’d like to find out about how The Field Model™ could help bring some calm to the chaos inside your organisation, please get in touch.
-I describe The Field Model™ in detail in my book, Influential Internal Communication, which will be released in April 2021.
-Please click here if you’d like to be kept up to date about the launch and find out what you can expect to learn.
+I describe The Field Model™ in detail in my book, Influential Internal Communication and you can also listen to my podcast episode on The Field Model.